Romanov's Theorem in Number Fields: The special case of the Gaussian integers

 \begin{lem} \end{lem}

 \begin{proof} As in Lemma \ref{SumConvergenceLemma} we start with a product of the form

 Here as Chen and Sun \cite{OnRomanoffs} we note that it suffices to start with $k=\lceil \frac{x}{2} \rceil$.
-We want to deduce an upper bound for the largest prime factor $p_m$ such that $p_m|\mathcal{N}(D)$.
+We want to deduce an upper bound for the largest prime factor dividing $\mathcal{N}(D)$.
 Suppose that $D$ has exactly $m$ distinct prime factors $\pi_1, \ldots, \pi_m$ where we note that their norm is odd since $1+i$ and its associates do not divide $D$.
 Then we have

-where the last inequality holds for $x \geq 6$ and the $p_i$ are the first $\lfloor \frac{m}{2} \rfloor$ odd primes.
+where the $p_i$ are the first $\lfloor \frac{m}{2} \rfloor$ odd primes and the last inequality holds for $x \geq 6$.
 Taking the logarithm on both sides of the last inequality yields

-As Chen and Sun \cite{OnRomanoffs} we will first use computational methods to get a lower bound for the prime number $p_m$ and apply~\cite[Corollary 2*]{SharperBounds} to get an explicit upper bound for $p_m$ altogether.
+As Chen and Sun \cite{OnRomanoffs} we will first use computational methods to get a lower bound for the prime number $p_{\lfloor \frac{m}{2} \rfloor}$ and apply~\cite{SharperBounds}*{Corollary 2*} to get an explicit upper bound for $p_{\lfloor \frac{m}{2} \rfloor}$ altogether.
 Using a computer algebra system it is easy to verify that for $x=200$ the product $D$ has exactly $419$ different prime factors and that the $209$-th odd prime is $p_{209}=1291$.
-This together witch the bound from~\cite[Corollary 2*]{SharperBounds} implies that
+This together with the bound from~\cite{SharperBounds}*{Corollary 2*} implies that

 and hence for $x \geq 200$